image of doctor with NCQA logo

 The clinical curriculum emphasizes restorative techniques in pediatric dentistry, non-pharmacological behavior management, nitrous oxide sedation, oral conscious (moderate) sedation, intravenous sedation, management of cases under general anesthesia, and public health.

 The didactic curriculum emphasizes literature review, pediatric dental textbook review, orthodontic theory, orthodontic management, oral medicine, pharmacology, traumatology, growth and development, restorative techniques, special needs patients, and practice management.
 Residents present cases of interest in monthly case presentation meetings.
 Treatment planning seminars are held bi-weekly.
-Clinical research, leading to a paper of publishable quality, is also a requirement of the program.
 Accommodations are made for residents to attend continuing education courses as well as board preparatory courses.
 Residents also participate in a monthly craniofacial conference sponsored by the Columbia University College of Dental Medicine.
+With this comprehensive background, the program promotes completion of the board certification process by the American Board of Pediatric Dentistry.

 The program supports SBH Health System’s comprehensive approach to care through monthly outreach to local pediatricians, local head starts, Women, Infant, and Children (WIC) programs, local schools (elementary, middle, & high school levels), and oral health demonstrations at The Bronx Zoo.
 Since 2004, St. Barnabas Hospital pediatric dental residents have sat on local head start health committees, reinforcing oral health habits in the educational setting.
 Residents are also encouraged to participate in international outreach.
 Residents have provided dental care to countries such as Honduras, Jerusalem, Guatemala, Mexico, India, Argentina, Dominican Republic, Jamaica, and Thailand.

-Practice management is an important component of the program.
-Every clinical attending at St. Barnabas Hospital currently treats patients in private practice.
-Residents thus will learn a variety of practice management philosophies.
+Practice management is an integral component of the program.
+Every pediatric dental attending at St. Barnabas Hospital delivers care directly to patients in their respective private practices.
+Residents thus learn a variety of dental treatment and practice management philosophies.
 Monthly elective time is scheduled to allow residents to visit pediatric dentists in private practice.

 Vacation: 20 days